Your Last Line of Defense against ransomware

 ISOLATE & QUARANTINE

-Identifies and blocks the user and client initiating the encryption
+Identifies and isolates the user and client initiating the encryption

-Deploys built-in scripts to disable the affected user and stop the file encryption
+Deploys built-in scripts to isolate the affected user and stop the file encryption

 RECOVER & REPORT